 4 easy-to-make homemade dog toothpaste recipes

-We collected four of the most popular homemade toothpaste recipes and tweaked them a bit to meet our quality and nutritional standards. 👩🍳 Then, we tried out a few flavor experiments on Willow, our official betterpet toothpaste tester terrier.
+We tweaked four of the most popular homemade toothpaste recipes to meet our quality and nutritional standards. 👩🍳 Then, we tried out a few flavor experiments on Willow, our official betterpet toothpaste tester terrier.

 Prep time: 5 minutes